Our Facilities & Homes

 This home is currently used to house men who are more advanced in their journeys of recovery.
 The previous owner, namesake of the house, wanted her former home to be used for good and we are grateful to say that it certainly is!

-Old Hall (est. 2012)
+Original Hall (est. 2012)

-Bobbi Jo’s & Judi’s House (est. 2012)
+Bobbi Jo’s House (est. 2012)

-In 2012, Bobbi Jo and Judi finally got their own home!
-For the previous nine years, they lived alongside female residents in what is now Mama Judi’s House.
 The top floor of this stunning three-story home offers a cozy lodging place for overnight visitors and volunteers.

 Jessica’s House (est. 2012)